arflynn28/arflynn28/README.md

-# 🛰️ Hey, I’m @arflynn28!
+# Hey, I’m @arflynn28!
 I work on geospatial ML, remote sensing, and GIS development.

-🌱 What I’m Learning
+What I’m Learning
-- 🐍 Python – Pretty solid, using it for geospatial & remote sensing work.
+- Python – Pretty solid, using it for geospatial & remote sensing work.

-- 📌 JavaScript – Still taming the beast (especially for GIS applications).
+- JavaScript – Still expanding my understanding (especially for GIS applications).

-- 🤖 TensorFlow – Slowly but surely making sense of neural networks for remote sensing.
+- TensorFlow – Slowly but surely making sense.

-- 🖥️ BlenderGIS – Playing around with terrain modeling, visualization, and LiDAR point cloud modelling.
+- BlenderGIS – Playing around with terrain modeling, visualization, and LiDAR point cloud modelling.

-🌍 What I’m Into
+What I’m Into

-- AI for geospatial analysis – because maps should be smart.
+- AI for geospatial analysis

-- Remote sensing & GIS development – turning data into insights.
+- Remote sensing & GIS development

 - Exploring ways to inspire and educate young people about Earth Observation and geospatial tech.

-🧠 Projects I’m Working On
+Projects I’m Working On

-- 🎵 **Earth Observation Soundscapes** – Sonifying satellite data into music by mapping geospatial variables to pitch, rhythm, and instruments.
+- **Earth Observation Soundscapes** – Turning satellite data into music by mapping geospatial variables to pitch, rhythm, and instruments.
 (In Progress)

-📫 Email: arflynn28@gmail.com
+Email: arflynn28@gmail.com

-😄 Pronouns: He/Him
+Pronouns: He/Him

-🎵 Fun fact: I play the banjo
+Fun fact: I play the banjo